Serial Casting

 What to expect at the evaluation?

 Please bring your child in shorts or a skirt.
-The evaluation may take one to two hours, depending on what is being cast.
+The evaluation may take one to two hours, depending on what is being casted.
 Your child will need to lay still on their stomach while the cast is being applied.
-We have iPads available but you can bring anything that helps your child stay distracted and calm.
+We have iPads available, but you can bring anything that helps your child stay distracted and calm.
 This could include non-messy snacks, books and activities.
-At the end of the evaluation, the therapist will give your child cast shoes to wear.
+At the end of the evaluation, the therapist will give your child a cast shoe to wear.
 They will review cast care, precautions and cast removal with you.

 Cast care

 Your child can move and play normally while wearing their cast and cast shoe.
 They cannot get their cast wet.
 The cast should be removed 24 hours before your next visit unless your child complains of pain, numbness, tingling or you notice a change in the color of their skin.
+If any of these things happen, the cast should be taken off right away.
 The cast should be immediately removed then.
 Your child may complain of some discomfort the first 24 hours when getting used to the muscle stretch.
 Our casts can be removed at home by a caregiver.

 Cast care and cast removal instructions